How to Write a Resume for Google

 What GPA or school do I need to get hired at Google?

-Google no longer requires a minimum GPA or degree from a specific school.
-While a strong academic background in computer science can help, Google has shifted to evaluating demonstrated skills, project impact, and problem-solving ability.
+Google no longer requires a minimum GPA or a degree from a specific school.
+It evaluates demonstrated skills, project impact, and problem-solving ability — Laszlo Bock has repeatedly said GPA and school pedigree are weak predictors of on-the-job performance.
 Candidates without traditional CS degrees are regularly hired based on portfolio work, open-source contributions, and proven track records.
-Focus your resume on what you've built and the impact it had.
+Focus your resume on what you built and the impact it had.

 How important is open-source or publication experience?

 For research-oriented roles (Google Research, DeepMind), publications in top venues (NeurIPS, ICML, CVPR) are very important.
-For software engineering roles, open-source contributions demonstrate initiative and collaboration but aren't required.
-If you have notable open-source work or publications, include them — they signal intellectual curiosity and community engagement that Google values.
+For software-engineering roles, open-source contributions demonstrate initiative and collaboration but aren't required.
+If you have notable open-source work or publications, include them — they signal the intellectual curiosity Google's 'Googleyness' rubric rewards.

 How does Google's hiring committee process affect my resume?